Cutting Edge Scream. New York

 I make a move on the canvas, leaving the paint on while I am looking for the answers…

 What is the magic in walking on the beaten path?
 Is it because you can walk fast and without much thinking?
-Is it magic if you are follow the signs that other people put there?
+Is it magic if you are following the signs that other people out there?
 Those signs were set for the millions of people who walk the same paths.
 They walk down these guided paths thinking they will conquer the top of some new hill?

 Luckily you have the night as a break from the fast and empty pace.
 You let yourself dream, but when you wake up, you continue at the same pace as before.
 You think to yourself, the faster you go, the sooner you will be there.
 It’s better not to look up because the buildings are too high.
-They hide the perfect blue sky and they cut the horizon by their cold sharp walls.
-You easily fall in to the pattern of the masses by never asking if there is a better, smart way.
-You tell to everyone around that you are so tired.
-You get your coffee to go and you drink it from a paper cup while you keep running.
+They hide the perfect blue sky, and they cut the horizon by their cold, sharp walls.
+You easily fall into the pattern of the masses by never asking if there is a better, smart way.
+You tell everyone around that you are so tired.
+You get your coffee to go, and you drink it from a paper cup while you keep running.
 On your own.
 Alone.